bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md

 The release starts with one delivery route, while a second is tracked separately:

 1. **Portable archives:** the existing zip/tar style with `sjm` and `sjm.bat`; users provide Java 17 or newer.
 This is the supported 10.0.0 release route.
-2. **Package-manager packages:** issue #708 tracks a Homebrew formula for macOS/Linux and a Chocolatey package for Windows.
-These may be published for the same 10.0.0 artifacts after their lifecycle tests pass.
+2. **Package-manager packages:** issue #708 tracks a Homebrew formula for macOS and a Chocolatey package for Windows.
+Both are thin wrappers around the same checksum-pinned 10.0.0 archives and are published only after their one-time smoke checks and release validation pass.

 Package-manager source files are not bundled into the portable archive.
 The first release does not add a separate daemon package or an OS-specific installer.